aiidateam/aiida-core/docs/source/database/index.rst

 Apart from the database backup, you should also backup the AiiDA repository.
 For small repositories, this can be easily done by a simple directory copy or, even better, with the use of the rsync which can copy only the differences.
-However, both the aforementioned approaches are not efficient in big repositories where even a partial recursive directory listing may take significant time, especially for filesystems where hitting a directory has a constant (and significant) latency time.
+However, both of the aforementioned approaches are not efficient in big repositories where even a partial recursive directory listing may take significant time, especially for filesystems where accessing a directory has a constant (and significant) latency time.
 Therefore, we provide scripts for making efficient backups of the AiiDA repository.

 Before running the backup script, you will have to configure it.
 Therefore you should execute the ``backup_setup.py`` which is located under